catherinemoresco/catherinemoresco.github.io/_posts/2014-11-19-teaching-my-computer-to-read-not-good-enough.markdown

 	import PythonMagick
 	dir(PythonMagick.Image())
 ```
 and seeing what it spat out.
-I tried this, and there was (Ah-HAH!) a method called antiAlias--but I gave that a shot, and it didn't seem capable of operating on PDFs being read; perhaps my guess it that is meant for use with drawing functions.
+I tried this, and there was (Ah-HAH!) a method called antiAlias--but I gave that a shot, and it didn't seem capable of operating on PDFs being read; my guess it that is meant for use with drawing functions.

 And that's where I gave up on ImageMagick.
 I realized I could either keep on trying to hack togther something with it that would inevitably only increase runtime further, or I could go back to the drawing board.